Python API Reference

 set_tag(key: str, value: Any) -> None

-Trace-level tags to identify runs and/or traces.
-Run-level tags with same keys will be overwritten.
+Set trace-level tags to group and filter recorded data.
+Run-level and context-level tags with same keys will be overwritten.

 Arguments: